 For example, in the Stephen King novel, "The Tommy Knockers," he meanders around a party, and allows a character to go on and on... and on... about the perils of nuclear power.
 Nuclear power has nothing to do with the story, and the conversation does not affect nor advance anything.
 King just wanted to say that, and did so in an interesting diatribe.

 So feel free to break any form you have ever heard must be followed.
-The most free of all written media is the novel, and you can literally -
+The most free of all written media is the novel, and you can literally - do whatever you want.

 2. Get Into Your Characters' Heads

 One of the most powerful opportunities of the novel format is the ability to describe what a character is thinking.
 In movies or stage plays (with exceptions) you must show what the character is thinking through action and/or dialog.
 But in a novel, you can just come out and say it.

 For example, in a movie, you might say:

 John walks slowly to the window and looks out at the park bench where he last saw Sally.
 His eyes fill with tears.
 He bows his head and slowly closes the blinds.